 The Venice of America, Fort Lauderdale is built around thousands of canals and inland waterways.
 Getting around is an experience like no other in America, and cheap water taxis whizz you downtown from the beach to shopping and dining opportunities on Las Olas Boulevard.

-About 45 minutes north of Miami and four hours south of Orlando, in the middle of South Florida's Gold Coast, Fort Lauderdale used to be Spring Break Central.
-College students landed on cheap flights to Fort Lauderdale and partied for a week nonstop.
-In recent years, with older, cheaper, motels demolished and hotels such as the St Regis and Hilton springing up, Fort Lauderdale has grown up.
-Now couples and families visit for the beaches, cultural, historical and, of course, social events.
+About 45 minutes north of Miami and four hours south of Orlando, in the middle of South Florida's Gold Coast, Fort Lauderdale used to be Spring Break central.
+College students landed cheap flights to Fort Lauderdale and partied for a week nonstop.
+In recent years, with older, cheaper motels demolished and hotels such as the St Regis and Hilton springing up, Fort Lauderdale has grown up.
+Now couples and families visit for the beaches, cultural and historic sites, and social events.

-There's plenty to see.
-Along with the Blue Wave beaches are the Museum of Discovery and Science, Museum of Arts, Broward Center for the Performing Arts and Stranahan House all within walking distance, along the New River.
+There's plenty to see in Fort Lauderdale.
+Along with the Blue Wave beaches are the Museum of Discovery and Science, Museum of Arts, Broward Center for the Performing Arts, and Stranahan House, all within walking distance along the New River.